sxdny/sxdny.dev/_posts/2023-10-13-invest-smartly.md

 - Does it have a guarantee?
 - Does it rely on other products or technologies that aren’t durable?

-Not everything has to fill all the boxes, but is it better if the do or at least, the majority of them.
+Not everything has to fill all the boxes, but is it better if they do or at least, the majority of them.

 I will try to apply this idea now that I need to buy a couple of things (and I barely have money).

-Being real, I don't have money (yet).
+Being real, I don't have any money (yet).

 Hope this helps you, bless you and have a good day!